Dodgers beat Rockies 5-3 as Thompson's 3-run HR backs Urías – KION546

 Julio Urías (7-6) won his fourth consecutive start, allowing one run and five hits in six innings.
 The left-hander struck out seven and walked one to beat the Rockies at Dodger Stadium for the first time.

-The Rockies cut their deficit to 5-3 in the ninth and had runners at the corners before falling short.
+The Rockies scored twice in the ninth and had runners at the corners before falling short.

 Reyes Moronta gave up a leadoff homer to C.J.
 Cron, who was hitless in his first three at-bats with two strikeouts.
 After two flyouts, José Iglesias singled off the glove of third baseman Hanser Alberto, and Elías Díaz walked.
 Yency Almonte came in to face pinch-hitter Charlie Blackmon, who drove in Iglesias with a single.
 But then Almonte struck out Connor Joe swinging for his second career save.
 The other one came in 2020 with Colorado.